phongnguyen39/freecodecamp_react/readme.md

 ** JSX should be written as <br><br /> which is a self-closing tag.
 ** JSX rules: 1) any JSX element can be written with a self-closing tag and 2) every eleemnt must be closed **  A solid example is that when writing HTML, you can simply put <br> or <hr> without closing it.
 HTML will still create a line-break or add a horizontal line.
 In JSX, you must close them!  <br /> <hr /> respectively

+# React Components

+React components can be created two ways:
+1. Using Javascript functions
+2. Using ES6 class syntax

+and they can be stateless vs stateful

+Variants possible:
+1. Stateless component created with Javascript function
+2. Stateless component created with ES6 class syntax
+3. Stateful component created with Javascript function
+4. Stateful component created with ES6 class syntax

+Stateless components in applications can receive data and render it, but does not manage or track changes to that data.

+Important syntax:
+The Javascript function must start with a capital letter.
+This function should return a JSX component.
+Return()

+Examples:

+Javascript function

+const MyComponent = function() {
+    return(
+        <div></div>
+    )
+}

+ES6 class syntax

+class MyComponent extends React.component {

+    constructor(props) {
+        super(props);
+    }

+    render() {
+        return(
+            <div></div>
+        )
+    }
+}

+Advantages of using ES6 syntax extends React.Component, so useful features such as:
+* local state
+* lifecycle hooks